Terminal Device Overview

 Our patient Eduardo, a professional chef, uses his body-powered hook when in the kitchen.
 Austin Anderson (more about him below) prefers another body-powered terminal device, the V2P, to help him with chores on his farm.
 There are also “voluntary closing” terminal devices, which remain open until the user pulls the operating cable with their harness.
 This allows the user to control how much force they want to apply when closing.
 In addition, there are body-powered prostheses that look like conventional hands.
 These hands provide some function, but not as much as the hooks.

 Myoelectric devices work great for people who want more function without the restrictions of a harness that can put stress on your shoulder joints.
 There is an electric version of the body-powered hook, the Electronic Terminal Device (ETD), and the newer ETD2.
-There are two types of electric hands available: single motor and multi-articulating hands and electric digits, like the ones Candice uses in her video:
+There are two types of electric hands available: single-motor and multi-articulating hands; there are also electric digits, like the ones Candice uses:

 Single motor hands provide simple opening and closing – you can watch our patient Sherri using hers in this profile video.
 Multi-articulating hands are the most technologically advanced and robotic looking options, and they open and close in a range of different grip patterns.
-While these options provide superior function, they do come with a major consideration – electric components are more fragile and therefore should be used cautiously in wet, dirty or dusty environments.
+While these options provide superior function, they do come with a major consideration – electric components are more fragile and therefore should be used cautiously in wet, dirty or dusty environments (though the TASKA hand is water resistant and somewhat waterproof).
+Many myoelectric hands, both single-motor and multi-articulating, come in different sizes so there are more options for women and people with smaller hands.

 Activity-specific devices are solutions for tackling specific work tasks or hobbies that cannot be accomplished with other prosthetic options.
 Activity-specific terminal devices are more like tools and often have unusual shapes.
 The unique challenges our patients face require creative solutions, and we love getting an opportunity to create something new and customized.
 For example, when Lizzi Smith needed to amplify her training for the Paralympics, we created an activity-specific device that could do exactly what she wanted.
 In order for Austin Anderson to return to his job as a tree faller in Yosemite National Park, we found a terminal device that allowed him to quickly release his chainsaw power switch: